syncfusion-content/wpf-docs/wpf/Pdf-Viewer/extract-text-from-PDF.md

 ### Extract lines

 You can get the text line by line along with the bounds using the [TextLines](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Pdf.Base~Syncfusion.Pdf.TextLines.html) property from the [ExtractText](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.PdfViewer.WPF~Syncfusion.Windows.PdfViewer.PdfDocumentView~ExtractText(Int32,TextLines).html) method.
-Refer to the following code sample to perfrom the same.
+Refer to the following code sample to perform the same.

 {% tabs %}
 {% highlight C# %}